yalue/onnxruntime_go/README.md

 Additionally, this library uses Go's recent addition of generics to support multiple Tensor data types; see the `NewTensor` or `NewEmptyTensor` functions.

+**IMPORTANT:** As of onnxruntime_go v1.12.0 or above, for CUDA acceleration we now require the use of CUDA 12.x and CuDNN 9.x (as required by onnxruntime v1.19.0+).
+Those wishing to stay on CUDA 11.8 should remain on onnxruntime_go v1.11.0 or below.

 Note on onnxruntime Library Versions
 ------------------------------------